tmmcguire/fasthashmap/README.md

 fasthashmap
 ===========

-Rust hashmap based on a faster hash function and Python dictionaries
+Rust hashmap based on a faster hash function and Python dictionaries.

 WARNING